ricartojason/ML-or-DL-or-LLM-An-Empirical-Study-on-Multi-Label-Requirements-Classification/README.md

 ![image](format.png)

 - The EMSE dataset used for the deep learning baseline is stored in the "data\dl" folder.
-The reconstructed ARBD dataset used for the baselines is stored in the "data\arbd" folder.
+The reconstructed ARBD dataset used for the baselines is stored in the "data\ARBD" folder.

 ## 🚀 Method
 Implementation of LoRA fine-tuning based on a generative Large Language Model is located in the "\LLM" folder.